kencochrane/docker-guidebook/docker-guidebook.rst

 Parameters
 ~~~~~~~~~~
 - URL: At this time, the URL must start with http and point to a single file archive (.tar, .tar.gz, .bzip) containing a root filesystem.
-If you would like to import from a local directory or archive, you can use the - parameter to take the data from standard in.
+If you would like to import from a local directory or archive, you can use the - parameter to take the data from standard input.
 - TAG: name of the tag you want to assign repo after import
 - REPOSITORY: the repository to import into.